Air Deccan

 Air Deccan was an Indian regional airline operating from Ahmedabad, Gujarat.
 It flew to a total of four destinations using Beech 1900D aircraft, as of November 2019.
 On 5 April 2020, the airline ceased operations due to the effects of the COVID-19 pandemic and the ensuing lockdown.

 History

-Air Deccan was launched by Capt G.R.
-Gopinath, the pioneer of low-cost aviation in India.
+Air Deccan was launched by Capt.
+G.R.
+Gopinath, the pioneer of low-cost aviation in India, in 2003.
+In 2007, the airline began incurring losses and was subsequently acquired by Kingfisher Airlines in 2008.
+The airline was rebranded first as Simplifly Deccan, then as Kingfisher Red.
+Kingfisher Airlines itself experienced financial difficulties and accumulated significant losses between 2011 and 2012, eventually shutting down due to bankruptcy.

+Despite the rebranding, Gopinath retained ownership of the Air Deccan name and registered the trademark shortly after the acquisition.
+Meanwhile, the Deccan brand continued to be utilized by Gopinath's air-charter and aircraft maintenance company, Deccan Charters, which had been founded in 1997.

-In March 2017, the firm was awarded 21 regional air routes in the first round of the Indian Government's regional connectivity scheme, UDAN.
+In 2017, the new Air Deccan was relaunched with a focus on regional routes around Gujarat and Maharashtra.
+In March of the same year, the firm was granted permit to conduct flights for 21 regional air routes in the first round of the Indian Government's regional connectivity scheme, UDAN.

-Air Deccan received its scheduled commuter operator (SCO) permit from regulator Directorate General of Civil Aviation (DGCA) on 22 December 2017 and the first flight, DN 1320, took off for Jalgaon Airport, from the Chhatrapati Shivaji International Airport (CSIA) the following afternoon.
+On December 22, 2017, Air Deccan received its scheduled commuter operator (SCO) permit from regulator Directorate General of Civil Aviation (DGCA) and its first flight, DN 1320, took off for Jalgaon Airport, from the Chhatrapati Shivaji International Airport (CSIA) the following afternoon.
 In the first phase of operations, Air Deccan planned to connect to Jalgaon, Nashik and Kolhapur Airport from Mumbai and Pune Airport.